 Before leaving the Service, I experienced a period where my well-being was not as I would have expected it, and needed help and support to get through a difficult time.
 The Armed Forces community is unique in helping each other through adversity, and although my problems were not severe, I consider myself fortunate to have had this support to call on, as without it I know I would have been in a much worse place now.
 Activities such as the Ride of Steel are important to me, not only because it gives me a way to say thank you to those that helped me, but also for me to show my appreciation for those that continue to provide such inspiration through their battle with their own personal adversities.

-Although I would only consider myself as an amateur cyclist, I have decided to take the training wheels and shopping basket off my bike and participate in this ride.
-I have always tried to keep myself active and try new experiences as they arise; whether it is competing in target archery, running half-marathons or riding to Sheffield for the AFPST, I am looking forward to the challenge, raising money and awareness in support of injured Service persons and veterans alike.
+Although I would only consider myself as an amateur cyclist, I decided to take the training wheels and shopping basket off my bike and participate in this ride.
+I have always tried to keep myself active and try new experiences as they arise; whether it is competing in target archery, running half-marathons or riding to Sheffield for the AFPST, I really enjoyed the challenge, raising money and awareness in support of injured Service persons and veterans alike.

 Rob McMillan – Senior Internal Auditor